cfengine/documentation/getting-started.markdown

 [Concepts][Concepts] Learn the concepts of CFEngine such as its architecture and components.
 Also learn about promise theory and the phases of managing systems with CFEngine.

-[Learning Resources][Learning Tools] In addition to the documentation that's provided on our [website][Learning CFEngine], we provide guides, demos, and other resources from our CFEngine staff and our special CFEngine contributors.
+[Learning Resources][Learning Resources] In addition to the documentation that's provided on our [website][Learning CFEngine], we provide guides, demos, and other resources from our CFEngine staff and our special CFEngine contributors.